GerritCodeReview/plugins_messageoftheday/src/main/resources/Documentation/config.md

 ```
   [message]
     id = hello
-    expiresAt = 20161209
+    expiresAt = 20161209:1730
 ```

 message.id
 :	The ID of the current message of the day.

 message.expiresAt
-:	Expiration date for the current message of the day.
+:	Expiration date:time for the current message of the day.
 The message will be
-	displayed up to and including that date.
-The message will not be displayed any more after that date.
+	displayed up to and including that date:time.
+The message will not be displayed any more after that date:time.
 This field is required.
 If not set, the message will not be displayed.
-	The format of this field is `YYYYMMdd`.
+	The format of this field is `YYYYMMdd:HHmm`.

 ## Message content and location